LeadOff/all-launcher/README.md

-# hall-launcher
+# auto-launcher
 The android launcher everybody missed to create

+α   Totally free (no ads)
-α   No menu (all on screen)
+β   No menu (all on screen)
-β   Sub folders
+γ   Sub folders
-γ   Integrated file explorer
+ε   Integrated file explorer
-ε   hand friendly ready (down -left or right- gravity)
+θ   hand friendly ready (down -left or right- gravity) κ
-θ
-κ
 π
 ρ